GirishTabaraddi/StudentDB/README.md

 ![JSON_Format_Output](https://github.com/GirishTabaraddi/StudentDB/blob/feature/add-basic-info-to-studentDB/JSON_Format_Output.png)

-The Poco library provides classes for parsing this data.
+The boost JSON library provides classes for parsing this data.

 Add another command to your test menu for the StudentDb that queries the user for the number of students to add.
 When executing, the command connects to the server, issues the generate and creates new student records using the data received.
 This is repeated as often as required.

 Be nice, terminate your session with the server by sending the quit command rather than relying on the connection timeout.

 ### Final Updated UML